yugr/rust-slides/talk.md

 # Rust performance issues

+Rust puts safety ahead of performance:
+  - "Rust is a modern systems programming language focusing on safety, speed, and concurrency" ([Rust by Example](https://doc.rust-lang.org/rust-by-example/))

 Some Rust's abstractions are NOT zero-cost (or at least less zero-cost than in C++) :
   - are by design more expensive than C++ equivalents
   - can not be fixed by more sophisticated optimizations